Lightning-Chart/lcjs-example-0203-ohlcPlotAutomaticPackingResolution/README.md

-# OHLC series automatic packing resolution
+# OHLC Series Automatic Packing Resolution

 This demo application belongs to the set of examples for LightningChart JS, data visualization library for JavaScript.